 As per the Commercial Companies Law of the Sultanate of Oman, 10% of the profit for the year is required to be transferred to a legal reserve until the reserve is equal to one third of the issued share capital.
-The Company will transfer the reserve for 2020 at the year end.
 The reserve is not available for distribution.